dovrosenberg/foundry-simple-weather/README.md

 [![Supported Foundry Versions](https://img.shields.io/endpoint?url=https://foundryshields.com/version?url=https://github.com/dovrosenberg/foundry-simple-weather/raw/master/static/module.json)](https://github.com/dovrosenberg/foundry-simple-weather)

 A module that provides dynamic weather generation, by season and biome.
-Integrates with, but does not require [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar).
+If [Simple Calendar](https://foundryvtt.com/packages/foundryvtt-simple-calendar) (minimum version 2.4.0) is present, Simple Weather will integrate to it and display the date/time and automatically generate new weather when the date changes.
+Without Simple Calendar, Simple Weather displays just a weather control.
 (NOTE: THIS MODULE IS NOT AFFILIATED WITH THE CREATORS OF SIMPLE CALENDAR)

-An alternative to Weather Control with an updated and simplified algorithm (or those not caring about the calendar), aims to provide the most seamless experience to add dynamic weather to your game based on climates.
+An alternative to Weather Control with an updated and simplified algorithm (or for those not caring about the calendar), aims to provide the most seamless experience to add dynamic weather to your game based on climates.

 I built this as a way to learn Foundry better, but I plan to maintain it for now and am happy to consider feature requests (open an issue at (https://github.com/dovrosenberg/foundry-simple-weather/issues))

 ## Features

-- Intuitive UI to see current time (from Simple Calendar) and generate weather
+- Intuitive UI to generate weather and see current time (if using Simple Calendar)
 - Print the weather to chat, with the option of showing to players or not
-- Choose whether players can see the weather box
+- Choose whether players can see the dialog
 - Generate weather for every new day automatically
 - Randomized weather for every season across 3 climates (hot, temperate, cold) and 3 humidities (barren, modest, verdant)
 - Weather progresses naturally from day to day